manjunathrv/VSD_RTL_Design_using_sky130nmPDK_workshop/README.md

 The output waveform of the above functionality defined in verilog is shown in the

 The conditional statement defined by always (@sel) is only executed when sel is 0 or 1.
-However, always block is not executed

-This can be corrected by evaluating the function with the change of any signal .
+This can be corrected by evaluating the function with the change of any signal.
 The corrected verilog code is shown below,